Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     The URL is: `http://localhost:8080/share/page/console/admin-console/mail-customization-config`

     where `localhost:8080` is your Alfresco server and port number.

-If you plan to use SAML SSO, you need to install and configure the Alfresco SAML module.
-See [Install with Zip]({% link saml-module/latest/install/index.md %}) and [Configure SAML SSO]({% link saml-module/latest/config/index.md %}) for more information.

 If you plan to transform MSG and EML files into PDF format, you need to install and configure the Transform Service, and then select an installation method under [Install Transform Engine](#install-transform-engine) for more information.